Discover how to address by visually inspecting, using a tire pressure gauge, adding air, checking for leaks, and practicing regular maintenance.

 Using a Tire Pressure Gauge

-Another effective way to identify low tire pressure is by using a tire pressure gauge.
+Another effective way to is by using a tire pressure gauge.
 This handy tool allows you to accurately measure the air pressure in your tires and ensure they are properly inflated.
 Simply unscrew the valve cap on your tire, press the gauge onto the valve stem, and read the pressure displayed on the gauge.

 - Make sure to check the pressure when the tires are cold, as heat can cause the air inside the tire to expand and give you a false reading.